ironbyte/cryptofield-core/README.md

 * Set GOPCreator address on Core contract.
 * Set HorseData address on Core contract.
 * Set SaleAuction address on Core contract.

+The previous process is done automatically on the migrations, on production perhaps this can be done manually since we have to wait for every transaction to be mined.
+On development we generate 50 (Last is ID 49) horses locally, also for development purposes.